 Fast forward to 1902.
 Willis Carrier created the very first electrical air conditioner for his publishing company in an effort to control humidity to prevent paper from wrinkling.
 Carrier’s air conditioner blew air over cold coils to cool the air temperature.
 He quickly realized the value of his machine and later went on to create Carrier Air Conditioning Company of America.

 Now we move on to 1914 when the term “air conditioning” becomes coined by Stuart W. Cramer.
-Cramer created a ventilating device that adds moisture into the air in his textile mill and called it “air conditioning,” which Willis Carrier borrowed when he named is company.
+Cramer created a ventilating device that adds moisture into the air in his textile mill and called it “air conditioning.”
+Willis Carrier then borrowed when he named is company.

 During the same year, air conditioning was added into a home for the first time.
 It was installed at a mansion in Minneapolis belonging to Charles Gates.
 The unit was massive coming in at 7 foot tall, 6 feet wide, and 20 feet tall.
 Interestingly, there is actually a chance the unit was never used, because no one ever lived at the residence.